mabesi/react-components/docs/DATATABLE.md

 ## Examples

-See the [DataTable examples](../examples/datatable-example.html) for interactive demonstrations of all features.
+See the [Examples](../examples) directory for interactive demonstrations of all features.

 ## TypeScript Support